transitive-bullshit/agentic/readme.md

 ### Usage - ChatGPTUnofficialProxyAPI

-The API is almost exactly the same for the `ChatGPTUnofficialProxyAPI`; you just need to provide a ChatGPT `accessToken` instead of an OpenAI API key.
+The API is almost exactly the same for the `ChatGPTAPI`; you just need to provide a ChatGPT `accessToken` instead of an OpenAI API key.

 ```ts
 import { ChatGPTUnofficialProxyAPI } from 'chatgpt'